StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 # Step-by-Step Guide

 This topic provides a comprehensive installation and configuration guide to set up a new instance of TheHive.
-It includes detailed instructions with examples for systems using DEB and RPM packages, as well as installation from binary packages.
+It includes detailed instructions with examples for systems using DEB and RPM packages, and for installation from binary packages.

 !!! info "New instance only"
     This guide covers the installation process for setting up a new instance of TheHive only.